Looking for easy bass songs to learn? We’ve got just the right ones for you!

 Fancy some reggae beats?

-Next on the list, we have Three Little Birds in A major key – it’s a rather simple tune with upbeat grooves and happy vibes.
+Next on the list, we have Three Little Birds in A major key – it’s a rather simple tune with upbeat grooves and happy vibes – with beginner bass lines, of course!
 Just play along to the track a few times, jamming is great when you don’t have to worry about fast or tricky parts.

 It’s also a lesson in keeping a positive outlook in life; so many things to learn from this reggae-inspired song!